 - When butterscotch liquid is room temperature, take a small taste.
 It's important to know what cooked brown sugar and non-dairy stick margarine tastes like, and what happens when transforming that flat sweetness into real butterscotch flavor.
 Whisk in half the salt and vanilla extract.
 Taste again.
 Add more salt and vanilla extract until the marvelous taste of real butterscotch is achieved.

-- Pipe butterscotch filling in a circle around the outside of the bottom layer of the cookie.
+- Pipe butterscotch filling in a circle around outside of bottom layer of cookie.
 (Bottom layers are the cookies without holes.)

 - Place the top on (cookies with holes).

 - Pipe enough butterscotch sauce to fill the hole.
 Allow to set for a few minutes and serve.

 - The butterscotch recipe was adapted from Simply Recipes.

 - This cookie dough is a little wet but should come together into a disc shape fairly easily.